barnabyashford/thai-voice-bot/draft.md

 ## Architecture

-The architecture design stages of this project can be divided into two major states; the
+The architecture design stages of this project can be divided into two major states; the manual recording and playing stage

 ### Initial Design